This Revamped Galley Kitchen Has a Genius Storage Idea

 CAB Architects reinvent a typical Toronto back-of-the-house kitchen into a bright workspace where everything has its place

-“As a family who loves to cook,” says Charisma Panchapakesan of CAB Architects, a local studio she helms together with her husband, Brian Hagood, “Carla and Julien wanted to completely revamp their kitchen.
+“As a family who loves to cook,” says Charisma Panchapakesan of CAB Architects, a local studio she helms together with her husband, Brian Hagood, “Carla and Julien wanted to completely revamp their galley kitchen.
 It had to be bright and functional without adding square footage.”
-Fair enough — but rescuing this “classic Toronto” galley-style room, located at the back of an Edwardian in Roncesvalles, was going to be tricky.
+Fair enough – but rescuing this “classic Toronto” galley-style room, located at the back of an Edwardian in Roncesvalles, was going to be tricky.
+Shown directly below is the “before”.
+The after results are gorgeous and offer plenty of galley kitchen storage ideas.

-Rolling up their sleeves, Cab tackled the storage problem first.
-“We were trying to think creatively of how to integrate more concealed storage,” explains Panchapakesan.
+Rolling up their sleeves, CAB tackled the storage problem first.
+“We were trying to think creatively about how to integrate more concealed storage,” explains Panchapakesan.
 “An island wouldn’t work in this layout, and extra deep cabinets are never useful, so we wanted to explore the idea of adding a strata of storage in the area between the base and upper cabinets.”

 Here’s what that scheme looks like.
 By shifting one wall of cabinets into the room – a move that shaved 38 centimetres from the layout – they gained a backsplash storage zone that holds appliances, tools and pantry items.
 Making the space narrower sounded risky on paper, but the results speak for themselves.
 Now, everything from knives to olive oil has an off-the-counter home.
 Genius, right?